cioccarellia/ksprefs/README.md

 ```kotlin
 prefs.remove("pizza_with_pineapple")
 ```
-You can remove at every time a value just selecting its key.
+You can remove at every time a finalized just selecting its key.

 #### Erase